Molokai, Hawaii

 Molokai: The Hawaiian Island That Deliberately Stayed Small

-Molokai has the highest percentage of Native Hawaiian residents of any island in the state - approximately 60% - and that demographic reality shapes everything about visiting it.
-The island’s communities have consistently voted against large resort development, casino proposals, and the kind of tourist infrastructure that defines Maui and Oahu.
-The result is an island that looks more like Hawaii did in the 1970s than anything you’ll find elsewhere in the chain: a two-lane road, a main town with one grocery store, no traffic lights, and a population of around 7,000.
+Molokai has the highest percentage of Native Hawaiian residents of any island in the state, approximately 60%.
+That demographic reality shapes everything about visiting it.
+The island’s communities have consistently voted against large resort development, casino proposals, and the tourist infrastructure that defines Maui and Oahu.
+The result is an island that looks more like Hawaii in the 1970s than anything you’ll find elsewhere in the chain: a two-lane road, a main town with one grocery store, no traffic lights, and a population of around 7,000.

-This is not a compromise or a consolation prize.
+This is not a consolation prize.
 It is the point.
 If you want the full Hawaiian resort experience, go to Maui.
-If you want to understand what the islands looked like before they were remade for tourism, and you’re prepared to do without the convenience of a Hilton and room service, Molokai is worth the trip.
+If you want to understand what these islands looked like before they were remade for tourism, and you’re prepared to do without room service and a swim-up bar, Molokai is worth the trip.

 Kalaupapa National Historical Park

 The settlement is still standing.
-Several dozen descendants of patients live here, and access is regulated by the National Park Service and the state of Hawaii.
-Visitors must be aged 16 or older and must arrive on a guided tour; independent access is not permitted.
-Tours are offered by Kalaupapa Rare Adventure (molokai-hawaii.com) and include the descent from the top of the sea cliffs and a full afternoon in the settlement.
-The descent options are by mule (the famous Kalaupapa mule ride, about 3.5 km on a switchback trail) or on foot via the same trail.
-Mule tours: approximately $220 per person.
-Hiking only: approximately $65 for the guided tour component once you’ve descended.
+The last patient died in 2023.
+Access is regulated by the National Park Service; visitors must be aged 16 or older and must arrive on a guided tour.
+Independent access is not permitted.
+Tours are offered by Kalaupapa Rare Adventure and include the descent from the top of the sea cliffs and a full afternoon in the settlement.
+The descent options are by mule (the famous Kalaupapa mule ride, approximately $220 per person) or on foot via the same switchback trail ($65 for the guided component).
+Book weeks ahead.

 Halawa Valley